marcbourlon/TipTap/README.md

 quad-tap followed by bi-tap simultaneously with triple-swipe" wouldn't exactly be a great combo :-D)

 ### Mono-pointers (mouse) fallbacks
-For now, there's not exactly _fallbacks_.
+For now, there's not exactly any _fallbacks_, in the way that you could magically simulate multi-pointers with mono-pointer system.
 Sorry.
+I'm thinking of some key-button combination, like shift-click to place the center of the rotation, then click and drag to rotate... feedback welcome!
-Just, you can define combos which react to both touch or mouse events, simply masking you the difference.
+So, what fallbacks mean is that you can define combos which react to both touch or mouse events, simply masking you the difference.
 So, yes, only single pointer interactions can be done with mouse.

+# Syntax
+## Defining simple gestures

-## Syntax for defining complex gestures
+## Defining complex gestures

-## Syntax for defining combos
+## Defining combos